 Are you aware of Budhi Diwali?

-Budhi Diwali is celebrated in Sirmour, Himachal Pradesh.
-It is believed that the news of the victory of Lord Ram and their return to Ayodhya came late to the people in this area.
+People generally celebrate Budhi Diwali in Sirmour, Himachal Pradesh.
+It is a beleif that the news of the victory of Lord Ram and their return to Ayodhya came late to the people in this area.
 Therefore, they celebrate Budhi Diwali as a mark of joy when they received the news.

 Being one among the 10 famous festivals of India, Ganesh Chaturthi marks the birth of Lord Ganesha and is celebrated with great pomp and devotion.
-There is a famous story behind this: one day when goddess Parvati desired to take a bath she instructed her younger son who was made of earth and blessed with her grace to not allow anyone to enter while she took a bath.
+There is a famous story behind this: one day when goddess Parvati had a desire to take a bath.
+So, at her instructions her younger son, the creation of earth and had the blessing of her grace to not allow anyone to enter while she took a bath.

 Unfortunately, during that interval, Lord Shiva arrived and tried to go inside but the little boy prevented him from doing so.
 Thus, this enraged him, and the great lord with a snap displaced the boy’s head from the rest of his body.
 Seeing the lifeless body of her son, goddess Parvati became furious and ordered lord shiva to bring him back to life.

-Ganesh Chaturthi is a 10-day long festival and on its first day, the idol of Lord Ganesha is welcomed, and inaugurated inside the homes of the people and then, worshipped on all the remaining 9 days.
-When the final 10th day arrives, this idol is submerged in the water thus, bidding farewell with ecstatic songs and dance performances.
+Ganesh Chaturthi is a 10-day long festival and on its first day, there is a grand welcome of the idol of Lord Ganesha, and inaugurated inside the homes of the people and then, worshipped on all the remaining 9 days.
+When the final 10th day arrives, there is submergance of this idol in the water thus, bidding farewell with ecstatic songs and dance performances.

 In order to experience Ganesh Chaturthi in its true colours, there is no better place than Mumbai.
 This festival of India remains till date, an immense source of attraction for Indians all over the world.
 Many people are taking initiatives to make idols with Alum to prevent pollution of water bodies by submerging the idols.